- Step 1: Financing your studies

 Step 1: Financing your studies

-(4 min read, two web seminars, one podcast and one downloadable document.
+(4 min read, two web seminars, one podcast, one video and one downloadable document.
 Allow extra time to browse through further links.)

 In this chapter, you will receive information about financing your studies, which is surely one of the most important topics on your mind at the moment.